snowdrop/k8s-infra/ansible/playbook/README.md

 * Group variables
 * Host-Group assignment - although we won't use it in this project

-Several files can exist in the inventory folder.

-This is a sample *hosts yaml* file.
+Here is a sample of a *hosts yaml* file designed using YAML.

 ```yaml
 all: # keys must be unique, i.e. only one 'hosts' per group